davidris123/homepage/README.md

     ```

 2.  **Output:**
-    This process compiles your project and stores the build artifacts (static files) in the `dist/(project name)/browser` directory.
+    This process compiles your project and stores the build artifacts (static files) in the `dist/` directory.
+    The `browser/` directory is for the client-side code that runs in the browser.
+    The `server/` is for the server-side code used for Node.js-based SSR.

 ---

-## ⚖️ License
+## License

 This project is licensed under the **MIT License** - see the `LICENSE` file for details.